WolfieWeb Raspberry Pi Lab

 Helpful Button Parts

-Small tactile buttons are cheap, useful, and perfect for input projects, menus, robot controls, and simple trigger systems.
+Small tactile buttons are cheap, useful, and perfect for robot controls, menus, smart-home triggers, and beginner input projects.

 Wiring Steps

-1. Place the button across the center gap of the breadboard.
+2. Place the button across the center gap of the breadboard.
+This matters.

-3. Connect the opposite button leg to GND.
+4. Connect the opposite button leg to GND, physical pin 6.

 Easy Build Steps